hannibal002/SkyHanni/FEATURES.md

 + Using a clean chat format for player messages (removing the rank prefix, every player writes in the same color)
 + Dungeon Filter (Removing annoying messages from inside dungeon)
 + Dungeon Boss Message hider (includes The Watcher as well)
+- Option to hide the Skyblock Level from the chat messages,
+- Option to change the way the Skyblock Level gets displayed in the chat (only working when skyblock level and fancy player message format are enabled)

 ## Dungeon
 - Clicked Blocks (Showing the block behind walls AFTER clicked on a chest, wither essence or a lever)